Rupt/floatdiff/README.rst

     val(x + eps) == val(x) + 1 # True

 where x + eps is the next floating point number after x.

-Floats almost have this naturally in their binary, but are reversed for negative numbers; we just reverse negative numbers' order.
+Floats almost have this naturally when reinterpreted as integers, but are reversed for negative numbers.
+We just reverse negative numbers' order.

 Then